rhysemmerson/bedrock/README.md

 \* A unified interface for multiple providers.
 See [AWS documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html) for a list of supported models.

-\*\* The Converse schema does not support Anthropic specific features.
-This schema uses Anthropic's native schema and therefore allows use of Anthropic features.
-Please note however that AWS does not yet have feature parity with Anthropic.
-Notably Bedrock does not support documents or citations, and only supports prompt caching for Claude Sonnet 3.7 and Claude Haiku 3.5.
+\*\* The Converse schema does not support Anthropic's native features (e.g. PDF vision analysis).
+This schema uses Anthropic's native schema and therefore allows use of Anthropic native features.
+Please note however that Bedrock's Anthropic schema does not yet have feature parity with Anthropic.
+Notably it does not support documents or citations, and only supports prompt caching for Claude Sonnet 3.7 and Claude Haiku 3.5.
+To use documents with Anthropic's models, use them via the Converse schema (though note that this not the same as using Anthropic's PDF vision directly).

 ## Auto-resolution of API schemas